goytia54/se-tools-learning/aws/essential-training/iaas-networking.md

 ## Elastic IPs
 * Need IP to stay the same assign elastic ips. release the eleastic ip if you no longer need it

+## VPN
+* Virtual private network

+### AWS Client VPC
+* Can talk to VPC, secure tunnel straight to VPC.

+### AWS Site to Site VPN
+* Bridge on prem with VPC, cloud migration or hybrid module